mra-ruiz/docs/docs/snippets/quickstart-install.md

 To get a local deployment of Knative, run the `quickstart` plugin:

-=== "On kind"
+=== "Using kind"

-    1. Install Knative and Kubernetes on a local Docker daemon by running:
+    1. Install Knative and Kubernetes Using a local Docker daemon by running:

         :import{docs/snippets/kind-guidebook.md}